pykale/pykale/examples/video_loading/README.md

 jumping/0002 18 0
 ```
 Instantiating a VideoFrameDataset with the `root_path` parameter pointing to `demo_dataset`, the `annotationsfile_path` parameter pointing to the annotation file, and
-the `imagefile_template` parameter as "img_{:05d}.jpg", is all that it takes to start using the VideoFrameDataset class.
+the `imagefile_template` parameter as "img_{:05d}.jpg" (or whatever file name template you are using), is all that it takes to start using the VideoFrameDataset class.

 ### 3. Video Frame Sampling Method
 When loading a video, only a number of its frames are loaded.
 They are chosen in the following way: